 Pro/Am will all be scored on the American League scoring scale, except routines in the "parent" category, which are scored on the Recreational scale.
 There will not be a cash award in the Pro/Am category.

 The new Little League age division (dances averaging ages 6 and under) is NOT divided into leagues.
 THERE IS ONLY ONE LEAGUE FOR 6 and UNDER ROUTINES.
 ALL LITTLE LEAGUE ROUTINES WILL COMPETE IN ONE LEAGUE.

 Solo, Duet/Trio, Small Group (4-9 dancers), Large Group (10-19 dancers), Line (20 or more dancers), and Productions (Must be 4-8 minutes long.
 May contain any style or combination of styles).

 Productions will compete in their own category if there are at least 3 non-rookie productions entered in a regional competition.
 Productions can be entered in the National and American Leagues, and if there are at least 3 American League AND 3 National League Productions, the production category will be split by leagues.
 If there are less than 3 American League OR National League productions, all productions will compete against each other, regardless of league.
 Productions in the future hall of famer, junior, teen, and senior age categories will be separated by age category; however, if there is only one studio in a particular age category, the routine may compete with the lines if the studio chooses.

 PLEASE NOTE: Rookie League and 19+ Productions will not compete in the production category.
 They will instead compete against the other lines in their respective categories.
-Note that productions that include any dancers over the age of 19 are considered 19+ and will compete against the other 19+ lines.
+Note that productions that include any dancers 20 years of age or older are considered 19+ and will compete against the other 19+ lines.